All Star Comics

 All Star Comics is an American comic book series from All-American Publications, one of three companies that merged with National Periodical Publications to form the modern-day DC Comics.
 While the series' cover-logo trademark reads All Star Comics, its copyrighted title as indicated by postal indicia is All-Star Comics, with a hyphen.
-With the exception of the first two issues, All Star Comics told stories about the adventures of the Justice Society of America, the very first team of superheroes.
+With the exception of the first two issues, All Star Comics told stories about the adventures of the Justice Society of America, the first team of superheroes.
 It also introduced Wonder Woman.